sta210-fa20/website/content/syllabus/index.md

 ### Late work + extensions

 The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
 We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
-Note that the lowest homework and lab assignment will be dropped and the lowest quiz grade will be down-weighted to accoommdate such cirumstances.
+Note that the lowest homework and lab assignment will be dropped and the lowest quiz grade will be down-weighted to accommodate such circumstances.

 **Late work policy**
 - Homework and labs may be submitted up to 3 days late with a 5% penalty each day.